Speak to a BAILIFF Expert - £35

 (3)The power under subsection (1) may be exercised in relation to particular cases or by determining a class of case in which liability is to be reduced to an extent provided by the determination

-You stand to lose only your outstanding council tax arrears!
+You have nothing to lose, except your council tax arrears

 Example grounds: